BijoSebastian/UR5/Docs/Add gripper and table.md

 ```
 - Follow the steps mentioned [here](https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html) to configure the robot.
 Following are some things to note:

-    - Add a virtual joint between the ur5e_base_link and world
+    - Add a virtual joint between the table and world
-    - Add a planning group for the arm with kdl_kinematics_plugin/KDLKinematicsPlugin as Kinematic Solver as the planner.
+    - Add a planning group for the arm, named manipulator, with kdl_kinematics_plugin/KDLKinematicsPlugin as Kinematic Solver as the planner.
 Add kinematic chain to the planning group with *base_link* as Base link and tool0 as Tip link
     - Add a planning group for the gripper with no solver attached.
-Add only the base joints of each finger on the gripper to this group
+Add only the base revolute joints of each finger on the gripper to this group
-    - Define a home pose with the robot upright
+    - Define a pose called "up" with the robot upright
     - Define open and close pose for the gripper
+    - Define the robotiq gripper as an end effector, with tool0 as the parent link and the manipulator as the parent group
     - Do Auto Add FollowJointsTrajctory Controllers For Each Planning Group, we will change this later
-    - Giev the name *ur_robotiq_moveit_config* for the config to be generated
+    - Give the name *ur_workcell_moveit_config* for the config to be generated

-- With the default controllers in the Moveit config generation somehow the planner fails repeatedly.
-Solution was to manually edit the *ros_controllers.yaml* file in the config folder (the one genrated by MoveIt) to match the file under *fmauch_universal_robot/ur5e_moveit_config/config*.
-With this change the planner seems to work fine

 - If the planner takes too long to plan that is primarily due to the fact that the new gripper introduces a lot more links which needs to be taken into account during the planning phase.